Anderson-L-Luiz/CUM/README.md

 * **Linux-based System:** The installation script primarily uses `apt` for package management, with attempts for `yum` and `brew`.
 * **Git:** Obviously!
 * **jq & curl:** These command-line tools are used for interacting with the API and handling JSON.
 The installation script will attempt to install them if they are missing.
-* **Running vLLM Instance:** You need a vLLM server running and accessible, serving the desired model (default is `deepseek-ai/deepseek-moe-16b-chat`).
+* **Running SERAPHIM Inference Engine:** C.U.M. sends its summarization requests to an LLM served via the [**SERAPHIM engine**](https://github.com/Anderson-L-Luiz/SERAPHIM).
+SERAPHIM, which utilizes vLLM for high-performance inference, must be running and accessible, serving the model specified in the C.U.M. configuration (default: `deepseek-ai/deepseek-moe-16b-chat`).
 * **LaTeX Distribution:** To compile the generated `CUM_report/commit_log.tex` file into a viewable document (e.g., PDF using `pdflatex`).
 Make sure you have common packages like `lmodern`, `courier`, `hyperref`, `parskip`, `amsmath`.

 ## Installation